oemebamo/ecological-footprint/README.md

-# 🌳 My Ecological Footprint
+# 🌳 Our Ecological Footprint

 Keeping a log on those activities that leave a big ecological footprint, and whether or not I'm compensating for it in any way, in an effort to reduce my impact.